• Skip to primary navigation

 Transfer the stew to a serving dish, garnish with chopped parsley (optional) and serve with slices of crusty bread.

-If you’d like to be notified of any new recipes, why not subscribe to my newsletter.
-As a thank-you gift, you will receive a free recipe e-book containing some of my most popular cakes and desserts.
+If you'd like to be notified of new recipes, why not subscribe to my newsletter?
+To say thank you, you will receive a free recipe e-book containing some of my most popular cakes and desserts.

 Easy beef stew FAQ

 Leftovers can be transferred to a suitable freezer container and frozen for up to 3 months.
 To use, defrost in the refrigerator and then transfer the stew to a saucepan and heat gently on the stove.
-You could also reheat in the microwave.
+You could also reheat it in the microwave.

 Any root vegetables can be used for this stew.
 You can also add a few mushrooms, and one or two chopped tomatoes at the same time as the root vegetables.